Subscribe!

 Food Flags

 Food flag are must on any table so that guests know exactly what they’re getting!
-These are so simple.nbsp; Mini chalkboards from Michael’s and Chiefs and 49ers stickers from Amazon.
+These are so simple.
+Mini chalkboards from Michael’s and Chiefs and 49ers stickers from Amazon.
 I suggest using a white chalk marker - it makes it so much easier to write instead of standard chalk.

 IMG_6997.jpg